Coiot/strides-strokes/src/pages/index.md

       a week impact a stroke has on the person, their families, friends and ultimately their life.
 Recovery and rehabilitation is far more challenging than one 24 hour event.
 It is our hope to bring recognition to those who challenge themselves to overcome this preventable condition.
+We also hope to inspire others to try and live healthier lifestyles.
     actions:
       - type: action
         template: action